-- First of all, it is a simple and compact process that provides for the scope of revision and correction.
+- First of all, feature driven development is a compact and straightforward process that provides the scope of revision and correction.

-- Holds up default development standards that speed up the project.
+- It holds up default development standards that speed up the project

-- The product management is improved through individual involvement in planning and execution in specific areas.
+- Product management is improved through individual involvement in planning and execution in specific areas.

-- Less complex as it works on tasks and subtasks that are feature-oriented and require not more than two weeks time to be accomplished.
+- Feature driven development is less complex as it works on tasks and subtasks that are feature-oriented, and you will require not more than two weeks to accomplish them.

 - It encourages individual ownership rather than a shared experience.

 One of the prominent feature driven development examples is a game-based website that used the combination of kanban and feature driven development.

 The teams had to release a brand new site and code within 28 days.
 The site mouse breaker allows users to play any flash games.
 The demand was to add a feature that helps users play the games on a web page.

 The feature driven development put the features in place of requirements.
 The product management and development team members then start working on these features first and put them in the backlog.

 The developers follow the guidelines and work to deliver the features.